huaminghuangtw/Second-Brain/Untitled 34.md

 POP = Personal, Observational, Playful
 Daily Motivation: Micro habits (Health), Quotes, Psychology Theory (storytelling)

-👉 Email Newsletters
-Commit to GitHub
-Landing Pages
-Referral Program (Ali, Sahil)
-5個本週的新發現
-Weekly Newsletter: 1 YouTube video, 1 Article, 1 Podcast, 1 Quote/Book highlight (Readwise), 1 Twitter thread, 1 Thing I learned this week

-They're not about cramming your best ideas into an email, but more about staying in touch
-Always share your newsletters to other platforms
-Write a series of multi-day newsletters as a crash course on a specific topic: X Days of [topic-name] Series

-👉 Visuals/Visualization (1 image = 1000 words)(Harsh Darji)

-👉 Atomic Essay (mini blog posts)
-Focus on one single idea as the lead magnet (Shiny Dimes) — the smallest/minimum viable idea you can write about — good writing orbits around a single point so as to create constraints/boundaries
-250 words or less: say more with fewer words
-Fits into a screenshot

 👉 Remember:
 Write fast, write bad, and write wrong.